Overview

 The purpose of an Injunction Against Harassment is to restrain a person from committing acts of harassment.
 Harassment, as defined by (ARS 12-1809R), is a series of acts over any period of time directed at a specific person that would cause, or has caused, a reasonable person to be seriously alarmed, annoyed or harassed and that serves no legitimate purpose.

-Justices of the Peace will sign Orders of Protection at any time during normal business hours.
-You do not need an appointment or prescheduled time though you should call the court in advance to confirm that the judge will be available when you wish to appear.
+Justices of the Peace will hear requests for such orders at any time during normal business hours.
+You do not need an appointment or prescheduled time, though you should call the court in advance to confirm that the judge will be available when you wish to appear.

 Injunction Against Workplace Harassment